rchernak1/simple-interest-calculator/CONTRIBUTING.md

-  Commit with a descriptive message: ex:git commit -m "Add feature X to calculate additional interest types" 6.Push to your fork and create a pull request: push your branche to GitHub: ex:git push origin feature/your-feature-name
+  Commit with a descriptive message: ex:git commit -m "Add feature X to calculate additional interest types" 6.Push to your fork and create a pull request: push your branch to GitHub: ex:git push origin feature/your-feature-name
   Go to the main project's GitHub page and click New Pull Request.
   Select your branch, provide a detailed description of your changes, and submit the pull request.